stefanrenne/SwiftErrorHandler/README.md

 ## Usage

-Let's say we're building a account based iOS app that can throw errors in the networking layer and using local validation.
+Let's say we're building a account based iOS app that can throw errors in the networking layer.

 We need to: